philbucher/salome-kratos-converter/README.md

     * Now you can select
         * Entity Type
         * Name of Entity (Names available in Kratos can be selected from a list)
-        * Property ID (legacy, atm only needed for Fluid cases)
+        * Property ID (legacy, currently only needed for Fluid cases)
 3. After reading every mesh file, create the *.mdpa-file with the **Write MDPA** Button

 ## Mesh Refinement
 If you have a set of files on which you want to apply the same operations (e.g. Mesh Refinement), then you can export a "Converter Scheme" from an existing case.

-If you import this scheme, you will be asked to provide a set of files on which the same operations should be applied.
+If you import this scheme, you will be asked to provide a set of files on which the same operations are applied.

 ## Additional Information: